Parakite Review by Beni Kälin Updated Dec 2025

 Why Parakites Go Out of Trim Quickly

-- Because parakites are used on the beach, it makes sense using the strongest fibres, that’s dyneema.
+• Because parakites are used on the beach, it can make sense using the strongest fibres, that’s dyneema.
 They are known to shrink more than Kevlar lines.
+Unsheated Kevler Lines are used an 99% of all C, D and CCC gliders, because they shrink less.
+But they hate UV so you are supposed the change your Lines on the competitions wings after some time.

 So when you compare one parakite with another, it can make a huge difference when one is older because it’s out of trim.
 That difference can be huge and felt by every pilot!
 So make sure to retrim them a lot.
 If you can afford it, it might be worth doing this every 50 hrs.